everestial/TestSwitchErrors/README.md

 - We need three types of file: Haps/Sample/Legend
 - geneticMap file is ignored in phaseExtender

 The language used in this tutorial vary between `python`, `R` and `bash`.
 The codes are included at each step.
-However, the associated codes are also made available as separate files.</font>
+However, the associated codes are also made available as separate files.

 ### Prerequisites